 The Club was developing rapidly, and in early 1904 a Planning Application was made to Wirral Rural District Council for a "New Golf Club House at Raby".
-This initial application was referred back to the Council Surveyor on 7th March 1904, but an agreement with respect to a "temporary Club House at Raby" was accepted o 28th March 1944.
+This initial application was referred back to the Council Surveyor on 7th March 1904, but an agreement with respect to a "temporary Club House at Raby" was accepted on 28th March 1904.
 Very shortly afterwards, in 1905, a dozen ladies were admitted as Associate Members of the Club.

 By 1908 the club was sufficiently active to become one of the twelve founder members of the now prestigious Society of Liverpool Golf Captains.
 An Ordnance Survey of the same year, published later as the 1912 Ordnance Survey Map of the area, shows the then Club House as a `Pavilion' on the same line as the track across the course.
 In April 1909 a flagpole was presented to the Club by Charles Webster Esq.
 A plaque on the existing replacement flagpole, presented in May 1983 by Jim and Jack Taylor, commemorates this event.

 On June 22nd 1910, calamity struck the fortunes of the Club when a fire destroyed much of the Club House.
 A wooden structure with corrugated iron roof and retractable awnings for the verandas, it was without doubt a very combustible building.
 From this misfortune came the decision to construct a new and more substantial Club House.
 This Club House provided excellent facilities for the members, and with further extension and improvements, it was to do so for the next sixty years.
-Nowadays referred to as the `old' Club House, it continued to be used until the `new' Club House was built thirty years ago.
+Nowadays referred to as the `old' Club House, it continued to be used until the `new' Club House was built in 1973.
 Indeed, there are quite a number of members today in Centenary Year who well remember the `old' Club House, and understandably with some affection.

 During 1911, William Hesketh Lever, later to become the 1st Viscount Leverhulme, purchased a substantial amount of land in the Wirral mainly from the Earl of Shrewsbury.
 It was on 9th November 1911 that Leverhulme Estates became the owners of the land occupied by the Golf Course and Club House.
 At about this time, or possibly even before then, the Leverhulme family began to take an interest in golf locally and the long association of the three successive Viscounts Leverhulme with Bromborough Golf Club began.
 In 1912 the then Sir William Lever became the first President of the Club.